goodie-id/GoodieCore/README.md

 ## Redeem Voucher

-This function Goodie.voucherUsage() is used to redeem your reward (You can get reward from redeeming your points) Here is the example:
+This function Goodie.voucherUsage() is used to redeem your voucher (You can get voucher from redeeming your points) Here is the example:

 ```